Sorry, folks, you're being late in there watching the Writer Cup.

 I'll be glad to take the credit for this.

-Uh and walk in and threaten uh uh to wipe out everybody in the cafeteria unless lunch is given away.
+Have your kid wear a scruffy beard and get a holster with a fake pistol in it and walk in and threaten to wipe out everybody in the cafeteria unless lunch is given away.

 Well, no, no, don't threat that.

-Go out and get a bald uh uh plate to put on the kid's head, give a give a kid in a little shoe, and uh and and the kid all day at school bangs the shoe on the desk in the cafeteria in the classroom.
+Give a kid a little shoe and the kid all day at school bangs the shoe on the desk in the cafeteria, in the classroom.

 I mean, your kid may be that tall now, depending on what grade.

-Just have your kid not bathe for five or six days and wear do you know he wore the same clothes all week?
+Just have your kid not bathe for five or six days and wear, do you know he wore the same clothes all week?

-Gray suit and a pink pink shirt.
+Gray suit and a pink shirt?

-Uh uh, I don't want to tell him to go to his rape victim from the Congo.
+I don't want to tell him to go to his rape victim from the Congo.

 We don't want to go that far.

-Uh maybe here's what you could do.
+Maybe here's what you could do.

-Uh have your kid not eat for four or five days and show up as somebody from Darfur.
+Have your kid not eat for four or five days and show up as somebody from Darfur.

-Uh big United Nations problem.
+Big United Nations problem.

-Bob in Manhattan.
+Bob in Manhattan, welcome, sir.

 Nice to have you on the program.

-Uh thank you, Rush.
+Thank you, Rush.

-Uh dittoes on all.
+Dittos on all.

-Um something of a legal question.
+Something of a legal question.

-Um the Supreme Court has ruled that flag burning is protected as free speech.
+The Supreme Court has ruled that flag burning is protected as free speech.

 Yeah.